 Steven Lattimore (Hackett, 1998) — the preferred scholarly translation for academic use.
 Lattimore takes the Greek's difficulty seriously, reproducing ambiguities rather than resolving them.
 The edition to use for serious engagement with what Thucydides is actually saying.

-For the speeches — where the gap between translations is widest — reading Crawley, Warner, and Lattimore side by side is worthwhile.
+For the speeches — where the gap between translations is widest — reading Crawley, Warner, Lattimore, and Mynott side by side is worthwhile.
 The differences reveal as much about Thucydides as any single version.

 General Studies